charlesll/rampy/examples/rameau_example/README.md

 Rameau is a set of functions and a class from the rampy library that provides a way to calculate the water content of a glass from its Raman spectrum.

-At this stage, it provides access to external Raman calibrations, from the Le Losq et al. (2012), Di Genova et al. (2017) and Thomas et al. (2008) articles.
+At this stage, it provides access to internal and external Raman calibrations, from the Le Losq et al. (2012), Di Genova et al. (2017) and Thomas et al. (2008) articles.

 # INSTALLATION